BCLion/MIW/README.md

     ```

-The second style I used were strictly TestNG annotaions which included screenshot functionality after each method and those screenshots are found in this coding exercise repository for [Screenshots](https://github.com/BCLion/MIW/tree/master/Results/Screenshots)
+The second style I used were strictly TestNG annotaions for AolTest.java which includes screenshot functionality after each method in order of execution and can be found in this coding exercise repository in the directory [Screenshots](https://github.com/BCLion/MIW/tree/master/Results/Screenshots)

 Sample of the TestNG annotations used are as follows: